bookpanda/sso-cas/README.md

-# SSO: Central Authentication Service
+# Single Sign-On: Central Authentication Service

-## What is SSO
+## What is Single Sign-On
 Single Sign-On (SSO) is a user authentication process that allows a user to access multiple applications with one set of login credentials.
 This is a common practice in the enterprise, where a user can log in to their computer and, with a single login, gain access to all of the applications they need to do their job.

 This project is a very simple implementation of SSO.